-Park the windrower on a hard, level surface.
+IMPORTANT Park the windrower on a hard, level surface.
 Engage the park brake.

 1. With the windrower running, lower the reel to its lowest position.
-Raise the swather to its fully raised position.
+Lower the swather to the ground.

 Shut the engine down and wait for all moving parts to stop before leaving the cab.
 Ensure the park brake is set.